Location:

 Notes:

-A rectangle in which to draw the ellipse bounding the pie slice.
+A rectangle is used in the construction of the pie slice.

 virtual TInt DrawPolygon(const CArrayFix<TPoint>* aPointList,TFillRule aFillRule=EAlternate)=0;